idangoldman/plate/README.md

 - [ ] Implement Clipboard pattern with copy and paste functionality.
 - [ ] Extend HTMLElements with update (with observers),empty, append, prepend, find, html, css, create functionality.
 - [ ] Implement component.isolate functionality.

+### Advocating
+- [ ] Create a GitHub repository with code usage examples of JavaScript on a Plate framework.
+- [ ] Create a documentation website for JavaScript on a Plate.